[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Anyhow,” the faerie says, “I must be on my way.”

 For at least an hour, the faerie and I silently walk through the woods.
 It is odd…it is not uncommon for Hikaru and I to go hours without talking and I still feel entirely comfortable in his presence.
 But this…it is surely rather different walking in silence with a stranger.
-Especially one that is not even human.
+Especially one that is very far from human.

 “What are you called?”
 I ask them, attempting to create some sort of conversation.